Jump Multi-Fit Electric 9.5kW

 Power showers work in the same way as mixer showers in that they combine water from both the cold and hot water supplies.

-However, where they differ is that they contain a pump to boost the flow of water through the shower head.
+Where they differ is that they contain a pump to boost the flow of water through the shower head.
 This makes them a popular option in homes with low-pressure systems.

 There are two types of internal shower pumps, plastic and brass.
 Plastic pumps are cheaper but can be noisier and are unlikely to last as long.